William Grant and Sons (Drambuie) Case Study

-In September 2014, William Grant & Sons acquired the Drambuie Liqueur Company Ltd for which Lil Packaging supplied bespoke high quality Litho printed cardboard packaging.
-William Grant & Sons had their own list of preferred packaging suppliers and were very careful about adding any new suppliers to their approved supplier list.
+In September 2014, William Grant and Sons acquired the Drambuie Liqueur Company Ltd for which Lil Packaging supplied bespoke high quality Litho printed cardboard packaging.
+William Grant and Sons had their own list of preferred packaging suppliers and were very careful about adding any new suppliers to their approved supplier list.
 The challenge for Lil Packaging was in demonstrating why they deserved to be the exception.

 - The purchasing department at William Grant were very busy in terms of the recent acquisition of Drambuie and they needed a supplier that could immediately service their packaging needs.

 - This well known brand performed a range review and identified a need to maintain the quality of the brand.
 Quality Litho printed cardboard packaging was something that few packaging companies were able to prove that they could achieve.

 - Storage was a factor that needed consideration.
 Placing smaller orders was an option, but this would be a more costly exercise.